No time to waste, yet everything to gain...

 look and feel

 OK, so first, a good heuristics and site audit!
-Oh my…no need for a usability test just yet.
+No need for a usability test just yet!
 There were clear issues with the site upon inspection.
 See below.

 On Figma I overlayed a (12) columnar grid on the site and it became clear that elements were not placed with much care for layout and alignment.